Angkor Archaeological Park: How Big and Small Circuit Tour Works

 7. Remote Temples

-Angkor Archaeological Park left me with a gasp of wonderment as it is hard not to fall in love with the stupendous monuments such as Angkor Wat, Bayon, Ta Prohm, Pre Rup, Preah Khan, Ta Som… These are just some of my favourite temples in the Grand Circuit and Small Circuit tours which I had been.
+Angkor Archaeological Park left me with a gasp of wonderment as it is hard not to fall in love with the stupendous monuments such as Angkor Wat, Bayon, Ta Prohm, Pre Rup, Preah Khan, Ta Som… These are just some of my favourite temples in the Grand Circuit and Small Circuit tours which I had been there.
 Before I rattle on and on, the place is unquestionably not for the weak:

 People who are afraid to sweat and get their clothes wet.